 Deductible cost are:

-no, you can’t, only in special circumstances for a limited period of time and only with the consent of your mortgage provider.
+Renting out a purchased property is generally not allowed, except in special circumstances for a limited period of time and only with the consent of your mortgage provider.